About CRPCV

 Dear Friends:

-CRPCV is a federally recognized charitable organization – all donations are tax deductible.
-Further, 100% of the donation supports poor children and their families in Vietnam.
-There is no overhead—all of the administrative time and costs are borne by our limited staff.
-Donations can be sent to CRPCV, 10413 Adel Road, Oakton VA 22124.
+CRPCV is a federally recognized charitable organization and all donations are tax deductible.
+One hundred percent of each donation supports poor children and their families in Vietnam.
+All administrative time and costs are borne by our volunteer staff.
+Donations can be sent to CRPCV, 10413 Adel Road, Oakton, VA 22124.

 Many blessings,